 If the RAN MULTICAST GROUP PAGING message includes the Paging DRX IE, the NG-RAN node2.shall, if supported, use it according to TS 38.304 [33].

+If the Not moving to RRC_CONNECTED Allowed IE is included in the RAN MULTICAST GROUP PAGING message, the NG-RAN node may take it into consideration when sending Uu paging.